Saad-Naseer/ROS2-Tutorial/README.md

 # ROS2-Tutorial

-A simple publisher and subscriber of string msg in Ros 2 as in similar language to Ros 1.
+A simple publisher and subscriber example of different msgs in Ros 2 as in similar language to Ros 1.

 Steps to run this tutorial